testcontainers/testcontainers-go/docs/modules/redis.md

 [Use a different image](../../modules/redis/redis_test.go) inside_block:withImage
 <!--/codeinclude-->

+#### Wait Strategies

+If you need to set a different wait strategy for Redis, you can use `testcontainers.WithWaitStrategy` with a valid wait strategy for Redis.

+!!!info
+    The default deadline for the wait strategy is 60 seconds.

+At the same time, it's possible to set a wait strategy and a custom deadline with `testcontainers.WithWaitStrategyAndDeadline`.

+#### Docker type modifiers

+If you need an advanced configuration for Redis, you can leverage the following Docker type modifiers:

+- `testcontainers.WithConfigModifier`
+- `testcontainers.WithHostConfigModifier`
+- `testcontainers.WithEndpointSettingsModifier`

+Please read the [Create containers: Advanced Settings](../features/creating_container.md#advanced-settings) documentation for more information.

 #### Snapshotting

 By default Redis saves snapshots of the dataset on disk, in a binary file called dump.rdb.
 You can configure Redis to have it save the dataset every N seconds if there are at least M changes in the dataset.